CityUHK-CALAS/cityuhk-calas.github.io/content/news/13-09-03-Congrats-Zahid/index.md

 <!--more-->

-Congratulations on our group members Zahid, Ben, Edward for receiving the Outstanding Academic Performance Award from SGS, CityU.
+Congratulations on our group members Zahid, Ben, Edward for receiving the Outstanding Academic Performance Award from SGS, CityUHK.

 Gavin Yao